 Whether we're dealing with sound or with audio, we're dealing with waveforms that have peaks, troughs, and polarity.
 Microphones act as transducers that convert sound into audio and, therefore, also deal with polarity and phase.

-What is microphone phase and how it affect mic signals?
+What is microphone phase, and how does it affect mic signals?
 Phase refers to the amount that a wave has passed through its cycle.
 Phase does not have a major effect on single mic signals but will affect two or more mic signals when mixed together.
-Two identical signals in-phase sum together while two identical signal out-of-phase cancel out.
+Two identical signals in-phase sum together while two identical signals out of phase cancel out.

 What Is The Difference Between Microphone Polarity And Phase?